-We estimate that its share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$\\$.
-We will agree to reimburse the underwriters for expenses related to any applicable state securities filings and to the Financial Industry Regulatory Authority incurred by them in connection with this offering in an amount up to \$\\$.
+We estimate that our share of the total expenses of the offering, excluding underwriting discounts and commissions, will be approximately \$3.5 million.
+We will reimburse the underwriters for certain of their expenses incurred in connection with this offering in an amount up to \$50,000.